-Today I am publishing the first annual report on the suicide prevention strategy for England.
+Today I am publishing a new suicide prevention strategy for England.

-“Preventing Suicide in England: One year on”, has been placed in the Library.
+“Preventing suicide in England: a cross-Government outcomes strategy to save lives”, has been placed in the Library.
 Copies are available to hon.
 Members from the Vote Office and to noble Lords from the Printed Paper Office.
+The document is also available at: www.dh.gov.uk/health/tag/suicide-prevention/.

-The first annual report on the strategy has been prepared with the input of leading experts in the field of suicide prevention, including the members of the national suicide prevention strategy advisory group, under the chairmanship of Professor Louis Appleby CBE.
+The strategy has been developed with the support of leading experts in the field of suicide prevention, including the members of the national suicide prevention strategy advisory group, under the chairmanship of Professor Louis Appleby CBE.
 I would like to thank all members of this group for sharing their knowledge and expertise.
 Their continued support and leadership is central to our efforts to prevent suicide in England.